cloudFPGA/Doc/docsrc/pages/OVERVIEW/overview.md

 ### The cloudFPGA Organization

-The cloudFPGA organization is a central places for sharing and hosting cloudFPGA related projects and collaborations.
+The cloudFPGA organization is a central place for sharing and hosting cloudFPGA related projects and collaborations.

 ![cloudfpga-organization](./imgs/cloudfpga-organization.png)